cyb3rxp/awesome-soc/ml_llm_ai.md

 * **Context:** EDR alert for a registry key change/access/deletion
 * **Elements to be analyzed:** unknown registry key or value, as well as its impact on the system/security configuration
-* **Use of Gen AI:** quickly understand the registry key use (values, effects), and then determine whether it is malicious or not, based on the alert details.
+* **Use of GenAI:** quickly understand the registry key use (values, effects), and then determine whether it is malicious or not, based on the alert details.
 * **Field feedback:** quite efficient and relevant.